want to canoe?

 - The River Wye is not just for canoes, so please keep well away from fishermen and their lines as you canoe downstream – you don’t want to come between a fisherman and his catch!

-- Fishing is not permitted anywhere on the River Wye without an appropriate licence and permit.
+- Fishing is not permitted anywhere on the River Wye without an appropriate license and permit.
 If you want to fish, click here for details.

 - Please be as quiet as possible whilst canoeing the Wye!
 If you are noisy you will disturb the wildlife and spoil the enjoyment of other river users.